Sharon Durkan: Second term

 Durkan faced Montez Haywood again in a November 2023 election for a full term.
 The election map used for this election differed from that of the August special election, as it used a map redistricted to reflect the results of the 2020 United States Census.
 Durkan again received Mayor Wu's endorsement.
 Durkan won reelection, again capturing more than 70 percent of the vote.
 Durkan serves as chair of the council's Committee on Planning, Development, & Transportation.

 In February 2024, Durkan proposed the idea of having the city license official Boston merchandise as a means of generating revenue both for the city government and small businesses in the city.
 Durkan pointed to a similar venture that New York City had launched more than a decade prior.
 Jim Rooney (the CEO of the Greater Boston Chamber of Commerce) lent his tentative personal support to Durkan's proposal, conditioning full support on small businesses being consulted.

-Sharon Durkan is currently seeking re-election to a third term as Boston District 8 City Councilor.